ACGaming/UniversalTweaks/README.md

     * **Ignore Named Mobs:** When checking nearby hostile mobs, skip named mobs1
 * **Unlimited Block Model Rotations:** Removes the artificial -45/-22.5/0/22.5/45 degree restriction for block models
 * **Unlimited Sound Pitch Range:** Removes the hardcoded range for sound pitches (0.5-2.0)
+* **Unsafe FluidStack Constructor:** Skips the registration check for fluid in FluidStack constructors
 * **Use Separate Dismount Key:** Makes the dismount keybind separate from LSHIFT, allowing it to be rebound independently
 * **Use Separate Narrator Key:** Allows using a custom Narrator key, instead of being stuck with CTRL+B
 * **Useful Hoes:** Backports faster Hoe block harvesting for hay bales and sponges, includes configurable whitelist